ccmucdenver/ccm-docs/docs/updates.md

 Please be sure reload this page to see the latest information, your browser may be caching an old version.

-NEW!
-Real-time:  &nbsp;  &nbsp; [Temperature](https://demo.openwfm.org/web/alderaan/temp.txt) &nbsp; &nbsp; [CPU](https://demo.openwfm.org/web/alderaan/cpu.txt) &nbsp; [Memory](https://demo.openwfm.org/web/alderaan/mem.txt) &nbsp; &nbsp; [Partitions](https://demo.openwfm.org/web/alderaan/sinfo.txt)
+Real-time:  &nbsp;  &nbsp; [Temperature](https://demo.openwfm.org/web/alderaan/temp.txt) &nbsp; &nbsp; [CPU load](https://demo.openwfm.org/web/alderaan/cpu.txt) &nbsp; [Memory use](https://demo.openwfm.org/web/alderaan/mem.txt) &nbsp; &nbsp; [Partitions](https://demo.openwfm.org/web/alderaan/sinfo.txt)

+## 2022/06/03

+* NEW: Real-time system status added to this updates page, check out the links above.

 ## 2022/06/02

-* 2pm: Power work has been completed without tripping any breakers, operations resumed.
-All existing jobs continue normally.
+* 2pm: Power redistribution and testing completed without tripping any breakers.
+Normal operations resumed.
+All existing jobs continued normally.
+All nodes available except math-alderaan-h02 out for maintenance.

 * 11am: All nodes draining.
 Power reconfiguration and testing are scheduled to start at 1pm.
 Existing jobs should be able to continue unless a power load test trips circuit breakers.